citp/privacy-policy-historical/p/pe/pea/peachpit.com.md

 ## Sharing

-We will share aggregated demographic information with our partners and advertisers.
+We will share anonymous demographic information and/or webpage browsing patterns and history with our partners and advertisers who work with us to provide products and services or to help us market our products and services to you.
 This is not linked to any personal information that can identify any individual person.
+As specified in the Cookies section above, users can turn off all or certain cookies in their browser settings if they so desire.

 We use an outside credit card processing company to bill users for goods and services.
 This company does not retain, share, store or use personally identifiable information for any secondary purposes.

 From time-to-time we partner with outside service providers and other vendors that provide enhanced functionality on our website that may be of interest to you.
 When the user signs up for these services, we will share names, or other contact information that is necessary for the third party to provide these services.
 For example, we may contact customers who have not checked out to follow up on abandoned shopping carts or to see if there was a problem with their use of the site.
 These parties are not allowed to use Personally Identifiable Information except for the purpose of providing these services.
 Like newsletters and promotional or special offers that we may send to you, you may opt out of receiving these abandoned cart reminders at any time by simply unsubscribing from this service.
 Simply click the unsubscribe link at the bottom of your abandoned cart reminder, and you will be able to manage and/or remove your account information.